gauravsh0812/image2markup_resnet_xfmer/README.md

 # Image to LaTeX

 An application that maps an image of a LaTeX math equation to LaTeX code.
 This is a fork that works exactly like the original, but is updated to support Python 3.10 and the new setuptools rules.
 It also fixes a minor bug where Makefiles don't support source with `/bin/sh`, so I explicitly set its shell to bash.
+These changes fixe [a longstanding issue on the original repo](https://github.com/kingyiusuen/image-to-latex/issues/20).

 I will a link to my own best run for this model in the future along with the BLEU score metric.